Your questions answered

 Although they are unable to offer medical advice, the Collegiate team will be on hand at all times to answer any questions or concerns that you may have.
-We would ask for your kind understanding and patience at this time as our teams are working hard to tackle this issue.
+We work closely with local GP services and University Student Services so that we can link you to the appropriate support.
+We would ask for your kind understanding and patience at this time as our teams are working hard to make our residences Covid safe.

 We have the following advice from the UK’s National Health Service (NHS) and from Public Health England.
 We are asking all residents and employees to follow this advice closely: